Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 - standard-setting for some specified unit standards.

-A practical session is the in person component of a blended first aid course.
+A practical session is the face-to-face component of a blended first aid course.
+The learner has the opportunity to ask questions and practise skills before their assessment.

 Private Training Establishment